'RHONY' Tinsley Mortimer Calls Out Luann's Ex Tom D'Agostino

 Reps for Tom D’Agostino and Tinsley Mortimer would not comment on the public quarrel.

-This would not be the first time that Tom D’Agostino had a very public fight with a woman other than RHONY star Luann de Lesseps in recent history and make it into print.
-An article ran in New York Magazine about the first apartments of famous people and Martha Stewart happened to have lived in Tom D’Agostino’s place back in the day.
+This would not be the first time that Tom D’Agostino had a very public fight with a woman other than RHONY Luann de Lesseps in recent history and make it into print.
+After an article ran in New York Magazine about the first apartments of famous people and Martha Stewart happened to have lived in Tom D’Agostino’s place back in the day.

 Martha Stewart stopped by one day unexpectedly to take a look around and said that the place had changed since she lived there, throwing a bit of shade after she left.